mseong123/dslr/README.md

  - implementation of mini-batch gradient descent

 The model achieved accuracy of 99% in all scenarios using test data as per Scikit-learn.metrics accuracy score.
 The classes and functions are coded using reference to Scikit-learn LogisticRegression class.
 The project is coded in Python together with Matplotlib.py, Numpy and Pandas.
+Final results **125/100**

 See [`Subject PDF`](https://github.com/mseong123/dslr/blob/main/en.subject.pdf) link.

 ## To install dependencies
 ```
-python install -r requirements.txt
+pip install -r requirements.txt
 ```

 ## To run MANDATORY